syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Appearance-and-Styling.md

 {% highlight c# %}

 	//creating new instance for schedule
 	sfschedule = new SfSchedule(this);

 	//setting schedule view
 	sfschedule.ScheduleView = ScheduleView.WorkWeekView;

 	//setting workweek view settings properties
 	WorkWeekViewSettings workWeekViewSettings = new WorkWeekViewSettings();
 	workWeekViewSettings.AllDayAppointmentBackgroundColor = Color.Pink;
 	sfschedule.WorkWeekViewSettings = workWeekViewSettings;

 	// Set our view from the "main" layout resource SetContentView(sfschedule);

 {% endhighlight %}

-## Inline view Customization.

-You can able to know the details of appointments in inline using `InlineAppointmentTapped` event in `Schedule`.
-Details of the selected  appointment and the corresponding date is passed through `InlineAppointmentTappedEventArgs` as `selectedAppointment` and `selectedDate` respectively.
+### Interval

+You can change the time interval and time interval height using `TimeInterval` and `TimeIntervalHeight` in schedule.

-{% highlight C# %}
+{% highlight c# %}

-    monthViewSettings.InlineAppointmentTappedEvent += (object sender, MonthViewSettings.InlineAppointmentTappedEventArgs e) =>
-		{
-		    var appointment = e.P2;
-			var date = e.P1;
-		};
+	sfSchedule.TimeInterval = 5;
+	sfSchedule.TimeIntervalHeight = 10;

 {% endhighlight %}